University of Glasgow Student Privacy Notice

 - In emergency situations, the University may provide emergency contact details and other appropriate information to those relevant authorities dealing with the emergency

-- Home institutions will receive an academic transcript for each international student attending the University on the Go Abroad Programme (where students on the Erasmus programme have so nominated, their home institution will also receive an academic transcript)
+- Home institutions will receive an academic transcript for each international visiting student attending the University on study abroad and exchange programmes

 - Electoral registration officers